2 LA County deputies 'fighting for their lives' after ambush shooting; Search for suspect underway

 "To see somebody just walk up and start shooting on them.
 It pisses me off.
 It dismays me at the same time.
 There's no pretty way to say it."

 One deputy was described as a 31-year-old mother of a 6-year-old boy.
-Her husband came to the hospital after the shooting.
+Her husband came to St. Francis Medical Center in Lynwood after the shooting.

 The other deputy was a 24-year-old man and his girlfriend and parents came to hospital.